What Is Quality Control (QC)?

 Step two is when, the cutting engineer creates the master lacquer which is used in the mechanical processes to the create metal parts used for pressing.
 If requested, a very short run of test pressings are made and sent to the client to evaluate.
 It is absolutely essential to listen to the test pressings.
 After you approve the test pressings, the rest of the records are produced at the plant.

-I will QC at every stage of the process and often clients will send me the test pressing for QC, which I am more than happy to do.
+I will QC at every stage of the process and often clients will send me the test pressing for QC, which I am more than happy to review.

 Quality Control at the pressing plant